Rotterdam Hague Airport to Amsterdam

 1. Local bus to Rotterdam central

-Buses leave approximately every 10 minutes during the day and every half-hour in the evenings.
+Buses to both Rotterdam Central and Meijersplein metro station leave approximately every 10 minutes during the day and every half-hour in the evenings.
 The service runs from 0600 weekdays, 0630 on Saturday and 0830 Sunday and operates all day until just after midnight.

 2. Bus + Metro to Den Haag (The Hague)

-Take RET airport shuttle bus 50 which goes half-hourly from Rotterdam airport to the nearby Meijersplein metro station - this takes 10 minutes.
+Take the RET bus 33 which runs frequently from Rotterdam airport to the nearby Meijersplein metro station - this takes 10 minutes.

 If you have any queries about public transport you can always ask at the Information Desk at Rotterdam airport terminal.
 It is open daily from 0830.